ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/3_ray-behaviors/1_debug-rays.md

 # Debug Rays

 Draw an arrow for each cast ray, green for rays that miss, red for rays that hit.
+Can be used to debug [ray queries](/docs/documentation-core/queries/ray_queries/overview).

 ## DebugRaysJob